janvda/balena-pulseaudio/pulseaudio-server/README.md

 # `pulseaudio-server` service

-## Using this service (PULSE_SERVER)
+## Using this service (`PULSE_SERVER`)

-If other services (which are further reffered as `pulseaudio client service`) want to play, record and/or control audio then they must properly set the environment variable `PULSE_SERVER`.
+If other services (which are further referred as *pulseaudio client services*) want to play, record and/or control audio then they must properly set the environment variable `PULSE_SERVER`.

-E.g. the 2 commands here below will list all the loaded modules, sinks and sources and play an audio file.
+E.g. the 2 commands here below gives an example how this can be done.
+The first command will list all the loaded modules, sinks and sources and the second command plays an audio file.
 If the pulseaudio client service is not running on the same device as the pulseaudio-server then you must change`localhost` by the IP address of the device where the pulseaudio-server is running.

 ```
 PULSE_SERVER="tcp:localhost:4713" pactl list short